geekan/MetaGPT-docs/src/guide/tutorials/agent_101.md

 ```

 ## Develop your first agent
-Academia and industry have proposed various definitions for the term "agent".
-Roughly speaking, an agent should be able to think or plan like human, possesses memories or even emotions, is equipped with a certain skill set to interact with the environment, other agents, and human.
-An agent, in a comprehensive examination, is a sophisticated system by itself.

-However, for now, let's put completeness aside (reserving such thoroughness in [In-Depth Guides](/guide/in_depth_guides/memories)), tolerate a bit of simplification, and consider agent from a practical usage viewpoint.
-The question arises: "What are the bare essentials for an agent to be of any utility to us?"
+Consider agent from a practical usage viewpoint, what are the bare essentials for an agent to be of any utility to us?
 From MetaGPT's standpoint, if an agent can execute certain actions (whether powered by LLM or otherwise), it holds some degree of usefulness.
 Put it simply, we define what actions our agent is expected to possess, equip the agent with these capabilities, and we have a basic useful agent!
 MetaGPT provides high flexibility to define your own action and your own agent.
 We will walk you through this in the rest of this section.

 ### Flowchart of one agent run cycle
 ![flowchart](/public/image/guide/tutorials/agent_run_flowchart.png)